 Pros and cons of moving from the city to suburbs

 - You may even be able to afford a house in the suburbs for the same amount you were paying to rent in the city, giving you the space and privacy you desire.

 - and you don’t have to pay a fortune for private schooling.
 Most suburban public schools have top-rated school system with quality education equivalent to a costly private school in the city.

 - For the most part, you will experience a better lifestyle living in the suburbs on the same income as you did in the city.
 Enjoying a night out in the suburbs will cost you considerably less.

-- When you live in the suburbs you will enjoy peace and quiet.
-The lack of cars on the roads and pedestrian activity on the streets, you will undoubtedly enjoy more silence that you did in the city.
+- You will enjoy peace and quiet The lack of cars on the roads and pedestrian activity on the streets, you will undoubtedly enjoy more silence that you did in the city.

 - Depending on the suburban neighborhood you live in, typically you will have lower crime rates than living in the city.

-- One of the biggest pros of living in the suburbs is the lack of traffic you will have to deal with.
+- Is the lack of traffic you will have to deal with.
 Unlike the city, suburbs are less condensed and experience significantly less traffic jams, even during peak hours.

-- Don’t expect much of a social life when you move to the isolating grounds of the suburbs.
+- When you move to the isolating grounds of the suburbs.
 If you are interested in meeting new people, you will have to put forth great effort.

-- If you are used to depending on public transportation to get around, transitioning to driving as your main source of transportation may be rather difficult.
+- To get around, transitioning to driving as your main source of transportation may be rather difficult.
 Public transportation in the suburbs is very limited in comparison to the city, and you will most likely have to drive to even get to a train that will take you into the city.

 - If you are moving to suburbs, you should highly consider living in close proximity to bus line or railroad.